pretix/pretix-docs/docs/guides/payment/bank-transfer.md

 Usually, this includes all transactions of the last 90 days.

 This can lead to problems if you have previously used a different method to import bank data to the same organizer account.
-Data may be formatted differently and thus not be easily recognized as depicting the same transactions.
+Data may be formatted differently and thus, the software may not be able to interpret it as depicting the same transactions.
 Select the first day for which you have **not** imported bank data to the same organizer account if this applies to you.
-Make sure you do not leave a gap between the old and new imports, for example if you previously imported data before the end of the banking day.
+Do not leave a gap between the old and new imports, for example if you previously imported data before the end of the banking day.

 If you have not previously used a different method for bank data imports, you can leave the field empty.

 Click the :btn-icon:fa3-sign-in: Connect with bank: button.
 This takes you to a webpage on ob.gocardless.com which asks you to consent to your data being processed by GoCardless and to provide your bank login.
 Complete the authorization process according to the instructions on the website.
-You will then be redirected back to the pretix backend.
+The website will then redirect you back to the pretix backend.

 If your GoCardless account contains information for multiple accounts at the same bank, you have to select the bank account that you want to import data from.
 Choose a start date for importing transactions and confirm by clicking the :btn:Connect to bank: button.